Quoting Out of Context

 1. Straw Man: This form is especially common in political debates, when opponents are quoted out of context in order to misrepresent their position, thus making them easier to refute.
 Frequently, the loss of context makes them sound simplistic or extreme.

 2. Appeal to Authority: Naturally enough, arguments from authority often quote experts as a premiss.
 However, it is possible to quote even legitimate experts out of context so as to misrepresent their opinions, which is a form of misleading appeal to authority.
-This is what is happening in the Example, above.

-Context of the Example:
+Context of the Examples:

 Notes: